nlon982/lab-end2end/README.md

 You must provide a `Team.md` file.
 If you are working individually, your file must state that.
 Otherwise it should be used as for past labs.

+Note: there is a recording discussion JPQL on Canvas.

 Exercise - Develop a stateless Concert Web service that uses ORM
 ----------
 Develop a JAX-RS Web service for managing Concerts.
 The service should be stateless and use JPA to persist domain objects to a database.